drand/website/docs/operator/drand-cli.md

 After that, in the same terminal, use any of the drand features, such as `make test-unit-memdb`, to start producing traces.

-To explore the trace details, launch a new browser tab/window at the [Grafana instance](http://127.0.0.1:3000/explore?orgId=1), which will allow you to explore in detail the inner workings of Drand.
+To explore the trace details, launch a new browser tab/window at the [Grafana instance](http://127.0.0.1:3000/explore?orgId=1), which will allow you to explore in detail the inner workings of drand.

 For more details on how to use Grafana, you can [read the manual here](https://grafana.com/docs/grafana/v9.4/explore/trace-integration/).